 Polar Bear Migration Alaska

-Spring migration (March to May): Polar bears migrate from their wintering grounds on the sea ice to the tundra and coastal areas, where they feed on other prey.
+They migrate from their wintering grounds on the sea ice to the tundra and coastal areas, where they feed on other prey.

-Summer migration (June to August): Polar bears migrate to the tundra and coastal areas, where they feed on berries, lichens, and other vegetation.
+Polar bears migrate to the tundra and coastal areas, where they feed on berries, lichens, and other vegetation.

-Fall migration (September to November): Polar bears migrate back to the sea ice, where they feed on seals and other prey.
+They migrate back to the sea ice, where they feed on seals and other prey.

-Winter migration (December to February): Polar bears migrate to their wintering grounds on the sea ice, where they feed on seals and other prey.
+They migrate to their wintering grounds on the sea ice, where they feed on seals and other prey.

-Conservation Implication of Polar Bears in Alaska
+Conservation Implication in Alaska of Polar Bears

 - Climate change: Climate change is affecting polar bear migration patterns, as sea ice is melting earlier and forming later.
 This can impact their ability to find food and shelter.